 If you’ve written a novel in a fairly commercial genre, then your most common route to traditional publishing is through a literary agent.
 Large and medium-sized publishers don’t tend to accept “unagented” submissions so it’s perhaps worth investigating a few agencies.
 To learn more about agents (and how to secure one), take a look through these:

-- What Do Literary Agents Do (and Do You Need One)? (free course)
+- What Do Literary Agents Do (and Do You Need One)? (blog post)

 - How to Write a Query Letter in 7 Steps (with checklist)

 Some types of traditional publishing won’t require an agent.
 Some small, boutique presses will accept direct submission; as will publishers of niche categories like educational, reference, academic, or poetry.
 For tips on submitting directly to publishers, take a look at the following:

 - How to Submit a Book Proposal in 3 Steps (guide)

 - How to Perfect Your Submission: Tips From a Publisher (article)

 Then there’s the self-publishing option, which more new authors are taking advantage of than ever before.
 The perks can be incredible: greater creative freedom, a guarantee of publishing, and a larger cut of royalties.
 That said, there are also many challenges that come with independent publishing, so make sure you’re up to the task before you commit to self-publishing:

 - How to Publish a Book: Self-Publishing for Beginners (guide)

 - The Cost of Self-Publishing a Book (guide)

 Through one of these options, you will be able to get your book published.
 And once that book is available on Amazon, Kobo, or on the shelves of a brick ‘n’ mortar store, it’s mission accomplished: you have now become an author!
 Congratulations!